 There are several reasons the Department IT doesn’t buy the apparently cheaper retail computers from “big box” stores who sell computers at what seems to be a great price.
 The reasons for this include:

 - Retail stores sell a lot of end-of-production computers, so can’t provide us with the same model twice, which means we can’t clone computer setups, resulting in an additional 3-4 hours preparation time for the computer, including the following steps:

-- These computers generally arrive with Windows Home, which won’t work on the Department’s Windows server domain.
-The free UBC Windows Business license won’t upgrade from Windows Home.
-So, the hard drive then needs to be reformatted and the computer setup started from scratch.
-This may also void your warranty.
+- Retail computers generally come with a consumer version of Windows, which won’t work on the Department’s Windows server domain.
+Upgrading Windows often requires formatting the hard drive and installing everything from scratch, which may also void your warranty.

 - Most retail models are also sold with a lot of trial software, much of which is insecure, which then needs to be removed.

-- Retail computers only get access to the manufacturer’s consumer support channels, rather than corporate support channels, which can add up to a lot of time on hold, when there are hardware failures on this equipment.
+- Retail computers only get access to the manufacturer’s consumer support channels, rather than corporate support channels, which can add up to a lot of time on hold, when warranty service is required.

 - Corporate/professional computer models, particularly laptops, cost a little more, but the expense is more than made up for because they have less hardware problems, support is easier to get and they have a longer working life.